 FRONTLINE’s commitment to publishing interviews is nothing new; we’ve been putting transcripts online since 1996, in the early days of the internet.
 Transparency and accountability are important parts of our journalistic guidelines.

 Today, we believe that transparency can play an even more important role in making journalism more credible.
-A survey done recently as part of the Knight Commission on Trust, Media and Democracy found that 71% of Americans said transparency was a very important factor in whether they trusted a news report.
+A survey done recently as part of the Knight Commission on Trust, Media and Democracy found that 71% of Americans said a commitment to transparency was a “very important” factor in fostering media trust.